Crazy Balloon

-Crazy Balloon is an arcade game released by Taito in 1980.
-Crazy Balloon requires the player to maneuver a balloon through a maze full of thorns in order to reach the goal.
+Crazy Balloon is a maze video game released in arcades by Taito in 1980.
+Crazy Balloon requires the player to maneuver a balloon through a maze of thorns to reach the goal.

 Gameplay

 The player controls a box tied to a floating balloon, which swings left and right continually, within a maze filled with spikes.
 Any contact with the spikes, either with the balloon or the box, destroys the balloon.
 Using a four-way joystick, the player moves the box through the maze and toward the goal, ensuring that the swinging balloon avoids the spikes.

 The player collects points as the box moves closer to the goal (backtracking earns no points).
 Certain areas of the maze are colored green and purple, and the player will earn more points if the balloon and box pass through the area safely.
 While there is no time limit, the player cannot wait for a long time; otherwise, a face will appear and blow the balloon into the spikes.

 As the player completes mazes, individual spikes, or even the entire maze, may begin moving or scrolling.